JeffersonLab/HallA-compton-jana2/README.md

 ### 3. Building ROOT

-**For ifarm users**: Use the pre-built version at `/group/halld/Software/builds/Linux_Alma9-x86_64-gcc11.5.0/root/root-6.32.08`

-**For other systems**: Install ROOT following the guide at https://root.cern/install/
+Install ROOT following the guide at https://root.cern/install/

 ## Building the Application